 - Can I cancel if there is a terrorist threat to the country I am traveling to?

-- What if I don't want to travel due to terrorist threats?
+- What if I decide that I do not want to travel due to terrorist threats at my destination?

-- Can I cancel my trip because of terrorism?
+- Can I cancel my trip because of an act of terrorism?

 Terrorism Event Center External Resources